Monithavasu/tic-tac-toe/README.md

 # tic-tac-toe
-this project is done using Css,Html,Javascript.
+this Full Stack java project is done using Css,Html,Javascript.